3D Print Request

 1. Complete this submission form.

-2. Upload your file to the library's OneDrive account (instructions on the second page).
+2. Upload your file to the library's OneDrive account OR include a website link to the file.

 3D Printing Policy

-The Library will review each file before it is printed.
+The Library reviews each file before it is printed.
 In accordance with the Library Board Approved Rules of Behavior Policy, the 3D printer may not be used to create weapons, firearms, or destructive materials.
-The Library reserves the right to refuse any 3D print request.
+Library staff reserves the right to refuse any 3D print request.
 Before submitting files, please check the 3D print specs below for max print time, max print size, etc.

 3D Print Specs